-Residency Students other than statutory exempt individuals, who do not qualify as bona fide residents of the State of Hawai'i, according to the University of Hawai'i rules and regulations in effect at the time they register, must pay the non-resident tuition.
-An official determination of residency status will be made at the time of application.
+Students who do not qualify as bona fide residents of the State of Hawai'i, according to the University of Hawai'i rules and regulations in effect at the time they register, must pay the nonresident tuition.
+An official determination of residency status will be made prior to enrollment.
 Applicants may be required to provide documentation to verify residency status.
-Once classified as a non-resident, a student continues to be classified during his/her term at the College until he/she can present satisfactory evidence to the residency officer that proves otherwise.
+Once classified as a nonresident, a student continues to be so classified during his/her term at the college until he/she can present clear and convincing evidence to the residency officer that proves otherwise.
 Some of the more pertinent University residency regulations follow.
-For additional information or interpretation, contact the Registrar at 245-8226, Campus Center, Room 207A.
+For additional information or interpretation, contact the residency officer in the Admissions Office.
+The complete rules and regulations are available at the Admissions Office.